Marriage Counseling for Couples near Salt Lake City

-No relationship is perfect, and many married couples find experience tumultuous times.
+Marriage Counseling.
+No relationship is perfect, and many married couples experience tumultuous times.
 Asking for help is not a sign of weakness, and you are not alone.
-Our trained staff can help you get the marriage counseling you need to keep the love boat afloat.
+If you live in Salt Lake City or Murray, our trained staff can help you get the marriage counseling you need to keep the love boat afloat.
 We also offer premarital couples therapy to help your life together get started on a solid foundation.

 More often than not, the struggles of marriage help us grow and mature as individuals and push us to make personal improvements in areas that we already know need improvement.
 Every couple that stays married for life has experience overcoming troubles.
 Problems can push relationships to the edge.
 However, as most of us sadly know, research shows that more than 40% of first marriages in the U.S. end in divorce, with about one in three marriages breaking up within the first 10 years.

 These statistics present us with an important question: Why are some couples able to stay together, even when times get tough, while others choose to end their relationship?
 Is it that some couples are destined to make it while others are doomed to fail, or is there more to it than that?

 Years of research have shown that there are certain things that spouses can do, both individually and together, to increase their chances of making it successfully through the tough times that may come in the marriage.
 Three of the things that make a difference are:

 - The type of commitment spouses have in their marriage

 - The beliefs spouses have about marital problems and divorce

 - Spouses’ willingness to seek outside help for marital problems